Computers Overview

 The Video Wall software needed at least 128kb of RAM on the MTX computer board for the RAM disk, requiring either an RS128 computer (128kb RAM) or an MTX512/MTX512S2 with 256kb of RAM.
 The photo shows that this MTX computer board has had its original 64kb RAM chips upgraded to 256kb, the solder side shows the "yellow wire" modifications required to allow the CPU to "see" the additional memory.

-A number of advanced Video Wall options such as time code synchronisation, mouse control, operation of the "Reflex Touch Controller" etc, required the presence of an RS232 board in the MTX.
-The "Reflex" controller used the RS232 interface to allow the operator to quickly select any of the available pre-programmed video wall control sequences using an attached mini-keyboard.
+A number of advanced Video Wall options such as time code synchronisation, mouse control, operation of the "Reflex Touch Controller" etc., required the presence of an RS232 board in the MTX.
+The "Reflex" controller used the RS232 interface to allow the operator to quickly select any of the available pre-programmed video wall control sequences using an attached mini-keyboard or other RS232 capable device.

 The board above is the MTX500 - RS232 / Interface board originally used to connect an MTX computer to an FDX disk drive system, used here to provide the Video Wall system with RS232 ports, the FDX interface chips have not been installed.